 And, while you feel miles away in this retreat setting, you’re moments away from local favorites like Casa Bianca Pizza Pie, Little Beast Restaurant, the dog park, and the Eagle Rock Recreation Center.

-The property sits on a nice-sized lot of 8,773 square feet and comes with a detached garage.
+The property sits on a nice-sized lot of 8,773 square feet and has a detached garage.
 It’s listed off-market at an asking price of $1,295,000.